-Dr. Jeffrey Pan was Honored as the Doctor of Dental Medicine's Commencement Student Speaker of University of Connecticut Health Center's 2017 Graduation Ceremony, and he was commended as Clinically Exceptional.
-Dr. Jeffrey then attended Boston University Henry M. Goldman School of Dental Medicine's Post-Doctoral program in Advanced Education in General Dentistry (A.E.G.D.).
-Dr. Jeffrey Pan has advanced training in Dental Implants, Cosmetic and Restorative Dentistry.
-During the Certificate of Advanced Graduate Studies (C.A.G.S.)
-Convocation at Boston University School of Dental Medicine, Dr. Jeffrey Pan was the recipient of the distinguished Award in Advanced Education in General Dentistry for Outstanding Clinical Performance.
+Dr. Jeffrey Pan was Honored as the Doctor of Dental Medicine's Commencement Student Speaker of the University of Connecticut Health Center's 2017 Graduation Ceremony, and he was commended as Clinically Exceptional.
+Dr. Jeffrey then attended Boston University Goldman School of Dental Medicine's post-doctoral program in Advanced Education in General Dentistry (AEGD), and he received advanced training in surgical implant placement, cosmetic and restorative dentistry.
+During the 2017 Convocation at Boston University Goldman School of Dental Medicine, Dr. Jeffrey Pan received the Outstanding Clinical Performance Award in Advanced Education in General Dentistry (AEGD).